Klaus Zehelein: Teaching

-Current activity
+Other activities

 As of May 2003, Zehelein is president of the association of German theatres (Deutscher Bühnenverein).
 His political and moral influence is crucial in times of heavy cuts in public financing of the arts.

 As of August 2006 Zehelein is also president of the Munich Bayerische Theaterakademie August Everding (Bavarian theatre academy) located in the Prinzregententheater.
 The Theaterakademie is a university level academy offering BA and MA courses in directing, acting, musical theatre, singing, opera, make up, dramaturgy, theatre- film- and television criticism, set and costume design.